-This heading presents a balance of 791 thousand euros for 2020 (2019: 769 thousand euros), mainly corresponding to work performed by Sonnedix España Services, S.L. (previously called Vela Energy, S.L.), a Group company, for operating and maintaining the Group's photovoltaic installations (Note 14).
+This heading presents a balance of 789 thousand euros for 2021 (2020: 791 thousand euros), mainly corresponding to work performed by the Group company Sonnedix España Services, S.L. when providing operation and maintenance services for the photovoltaic installations (Note 14).